 Tombland: C.J.
 Sansom

-Published by Pan and Mulholland Books I wasn’t going to write this, since I’ve already reviewed a book in the Shardlake series (Dark Fire).
+Published by Pan / Mulholland Books / Mantle, 2018, 880 pages.
+I wasn’t going to write this, since I’ve already reviewed a book in the Shardlake series (Dark Fire).
 But Tombland is a little different—it is not just a murder mystery but also describes a little-known event in English history.
-The series centres around Matthew Shardlake, a hunchback lawyer in …
+The series centres around Matthew …

 The Man Who Loved Dogs: Leonardo Padura